List of multilingual presidents of the United States: John Quincy Adams

 John Quincy Adams went to school in both France and the Netherlands, and spoke fluent French and conversational Dutch.
 Adams strove to improve his abilities in Dutch throughout his life, and at times translated a page of Dutch a day to help improve his mastery of the language.
-Official documents that he translated were sent to the Secretary of State of the United States, so that Adams' studies would serve a useful purpose as well.
-When his father appointed him United States Ambassador to Prussia, Adams dedicated himself to becoming proficient in German in order to have the tools to strengthen relations between the two countries.
+Official documents that he translated were sent to the secretary of state, so that Adams' studies would serve a useful purpose as well.
+When his father appointed him ambassador to Prussia, Adams dedicated himself to becoming proficient in German in order to have the tools to strengthen relations between the two countries.
 He improved his skills by translating articles from German to English, and his studies made his diplomatic efforts more successful.

 In addition to the two languages he spoke fluently, he also studied Italian, but he admitted to making little progress in it since he had no one with whom to practice speaking and hearing the language, as well as Russian, but never achieved fluency.
 Adams also read Latin very well, translated a page a day of Latin text, and studied classical Greek in his spare time.

+Andrew Jackson

+Andrew Jackson was exposed to Greek and Latin as part of his education.

 Martin Van Buren

-Martin Van Buren was the only American president who did not speak English as his first language.
+Martin Van Buren was the only American president who did not speak English as his first language, and was the first of non-British ancestry.
 He was born in Kinderhook, New York, a primarily Dutch community, spoke Dutch as his first language, and continued to speak it at home.
 He learned English as a second language while attending Kinderhook's local school house.
 He obtained a small understanding of Latin while studying at Kinderhook Academy and solidified his understanding of English there.